Andrea Andolfatto

 Abstract: We examine how large asset managers form and justify long-horizon beliefs by analyzing their Capital Market Assumptions (CMAs), articulated through tables, figures, and narratives.
 We develop a method that transforms CMA narratives into quantifiable causal networks using large language models, capturing both the complexity of managers' mental models and their allocation of attention across macro-financial topics.
 Our analysis reveals substantial heterogeneity in asset managers' beliefs, both quantitative and narrative.
 We document systematic biases using quantitative and textual evidence: return expectations deviate predictably from objective benchmark forecasts, greater cognitive complexity is associated with larger ex-ante forecast errors, and differences in attention to key building blocks affect the degree of over- or underreaction.
 Institutional expectations are economically meaningful and linked to objective return predictors, yet they still exhibit systematic and predictable deviations from objective benchmarks.

-Decentralized and Centralized Options Trading: A Risk Premia Perspective
+Decentralized and Centralized Options Trading

 with Siddharth Naik and Lorenzo Schönleber · [SSRN]